A Guide to Closed-End Funds

 Column 1: The name of the closed-end fund and its ticker symbol.

 Column 2: NAV—the total market value of the closed-end fund’s portfolio securities less expenses and liabilities divided by the number of shares outstanding.

 Column 3: The market price of the closed-end fund.

 Column 4: The premium or discount above or below the fund’s NAV per share at which the shares last sold.

 Column 5: The 52-week market return for the closed-end fund.

-Many closed-end funds calculate the value of their portfolios every business day, while others calculate their portfolio values weekly or on some other basis.
+More than 90 percent of closed-end funds calculate the value of their portfolios every business day, while others calculate their portfolio values weekly or on some other basis.
 The NAV of a closed-end fund is calculated by subtracting the fund’s liabilities (e.g., fund expenses) from the current market value of its securities and other assets, then dividing by the total number of shares outstanding.
 The NAV changes as the total value of the underlying portfolio securities rises or falls.

 Fund management may take measures in an attempt to reduce discounts, including increasing market visibility of the fund through public reports and communications.
 A closed-end fund also may attempt to increase the demand for its shares by offering a dividend reinvestment plan, engaging in tender offers (the fund offers to purchase its shares directly from shareholders at NAV), or instituting a stock purchase program (the fund purchases its shares on the open market).
 Further, some closed-end funds periodically may consider converting to either an open-end fund or an exchange-traded fund, which would permit shareholders to redeem their shares at NAV.